Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • The cheque crosses the stipulated overdraft limit.

 If your cheque is bounced once, it will not hamper your credit score.
-However, there will be an effect if
+However, multiple cheque bounce will affect CIBIL score, like:

 • There is a consistent pattern